THOMASELOVE/431-classes-2024/class01/README.md

 The main website for this class is <https://thomaselove.github.io/431-2024/>.
 From that site, get to this README by

 - selecting **Calendar**
 - then selecting today's class (Class 01).
-Direct Link: <https://github.com/THOMASELOVE/431-classes-2024/tree/main/class01>
+- Direct Link to this page is: <https://github.com/THOMASELOVE/431-classes-2024/tree/main/class01>

 ## Today's Slides